 I am so pleased to be here today and to have the opportunity to introduce our guest speaker, Shelly Palmer.

-Named LinkedIn’s #1 Voice in Technology, Mr. Palmer is CEO of The Palmer Group, a strategic advisory, technology solutions and business development practice focused at the nexus of media and marketing with a special emphasis on machine learning and data-driven decision-making.
+Named one of LinkedIn’s Top Voices in Technology, Mr. Palmer is CEO of The Palmer Group, a strategic advisory, technology solutions and business development practice focused at the nexus of media and marketing with a special emphasis on machine learning and data-driven decision-making.

 He is Fox 5 New York’s on-air tech and digital media expert, and a regular commentator on CNBC and CNN.

 Shelly is a prolific author.
 Along with his daily newsletter (which you should subscribe to, by the way), he writes a weekly column for AdAge.
 His books include, Television Disrupted: The Transition from Network to Networked TV, the seminal book about the technological, economic, and sociological forces that are changing everything, Overcoming the Digital Divide: How to use Social Media and Digital Tools to Reinvent Yourself and Your Career, and Digital Wisdom: Thought Leadership for a Connected World.

 Shelly is a past president of the National Academy of Television Arts and Sciences, the organization that bestows the coveted Emmy® Awards and currently serves on the boards of several philanthropic organizations.